faryon93/sackci/README.md

 ```
 # cloning a repositoy (get a working copy of the sources)
+# last line should be JSON representation of the commit details
 $: docker run -t -i sackci/git:latest clone https://github.com/octocat/Hello-World.git master

 # checking for repo changes